-I designed this to fit 4 books on purpose (there is storage behind it for easy re-stocking access).
-Seeing stacks and stacks of books on a table is not attractive to a buyer so showcase your cover, while putting extra books in a tub hidden under your table to re-stock as needed.
+I designed this to fit four books on purpose (there is storage behind it for easy re-stocking access).
+Seeing stacks and stacks of books on a table is not attractive to a buyer, so showcase your cover while putting extra books in a tub hidden under your table to re-stock as needed.

-This is about sales psychology – you want buyers to think there aren’t enough books and if they want one they need to buy it now (scarcity), and you want to give them a pleasant buying experience (think theme and atmosphere especially when deciding the color for your stand).
+This is about sales psychology.
+You want buyers to think there aren’t enough books, and if they want one they need to buy it now (scarcity).
+Also, you want to give them a pleasant buying experience (think theme and atmosphere, especially when deciding the color for your stand).

 SUPPLY LIST: